-- Prevent awareness e-learning offers an introduction to the Prevent duty. - Prevent referrals e-learning supports staff to make Prevent referrals that are robust, informed and with good intention. - Channel awareness e-learning is aimed at staff who may be asked to contribute to or sit on a multiagency Channel panel.
+- Prevent awareness e-learning offers an introduction to the Prevent duty. - Prevent referrals e-learning supports staff to make Prevent referrals that are robust, informed and with good intention. - Channel awareness e-learning is aimed at staff who may be asked to contribute to or sit on a multi-agency Channel panel. - Refresher Awareness Course for anyone who has already completed the awareness course and would like a reminder of the key points.